Netflix and Conspiracy Theory Movies…

 The human experiment is a documentary produced in 2013 by Sean Penn.
 The film explores the presence of household chemicals and how they can seep into the human organism.
 The documentary reports that the Environmental Protection Agency (EPA) has tested and published data on only approximately 200 of the roughly 83,000 chemicals legally used to make products in the U.S., according to a California Senate review from 2010.
 Meanwhile, food manufacturers can put thousands of additives into their products without approval from the Food and Drug Administration (FDA) because of a loophole in a decades-old food additive law, the Center for Public Integrity reported.
 And all this is alleged to be a vast human experiment as per the documentary.

-The human experiment outlines the effect that chemicals have and how the chemical industry marketed the same chemicals as safe and effective.
+The Human Experiment outlines the effect that chemicals have and how the chemical industry marketed the same chemicals as safe and effective.
 The ethos that chemicals are safe until proven otherwise has had disastrous consequences.
 The chemical regulatory framework is beyond broken and in dire need of replacing or a complete overhaul, as opposed to a fixing.
-Breast cancer, autism and depression are all up, and while this could be for a variety of reasons chemicals are one of the leading suspected perpetrators.
+Breast cancer, autism, and depression are all up, and while this could be for a variety of reasons chemicals are one of the leading suspected perpetrators.
 The main issues is that we simply do not know the effects of these chemicals which have only been introduced in recent decades.
 Too many chemicals are being introduced too quickly that it is impossible to track and monitor, particularly when there are chemical corporations manipulating studies and aggressively lobbying.
 The documentary highlights how advertising agencies have misled the masses about the ease of using plastic dishes and flame retardant chemicals.
-It showed how the American chemistry council funded bogus studies and the amount of money spent by the chemical lobbying industry.
+It showed how the American Chemistry council funded bogus studies and the amount of money spent by the chemical lobbying industry.

-Best conspiracy movies on Netflix – Cowspiracy: The Sustainability Secret
+5. Cowspiracy: The Sustainability Secret

 Cowspiracy: The Sustainability Secret is a documentary worth watching.
 Cowspiracy is a crowd funded U.S documentary produced by Kip Andersen and Keegan Kuhn.
 A newer version was released on Netflix which was executive produced by Leonardo DiCaprio, which boosted its rankings.
-The film has a huge, almost cult like following.
+The film has a huge, almost cult-like following.
 The documentary details the impact the livestock industry has on climate change.
-Among scientists there is a common consensus that fossil fuels are the leading cause of climate change.
-Cowspiracy: The Sustainability Secret holds that Methane and Nitrous Oxide, two Greenhouse Gases, contribute more of an effect to the environment than traditionally thought, as opposed to Carbon Dioxide.
+Among scientists, there is a common consensus that fossil fuels are the leading cause of climate change.
+Cowspiracy: The Sustainability Secret holds that Methane and Nitrous Oxide, two Greenhouse Gases, contribute more of an effect on the environment than traditionally thought, as opposed to Carbon Dioxide.
 However, this claim does not hold up.
-The claims are backed up by science, it’s just that they are phrased in a misleading way, or they are used out of context.
+The claims are backed up by science; it’s just that they are phrased in a misleading way, or they are used out of context.
 And they used a study which is now out of date to back up the main claim of the documentary, that 51% of global warming is caused by livestock and its by-products.
-This is not the case and the vast majority of earths scientists are convinced that Carbon Dioxide is the leading Greenhouse gas in terms of global warming.
+This is not the case, and the vast majority of earth scientists are convinced that Carbon Dioxide is the leading Greenhouse gas in terms of global warming.
 The most authoritative study shows that livestock and its by-products account for 15% of total emissions, not 51%.
 Thus the central claim of the movie is not true which significantly undermines its credibility.
 While methane and Nitrous Oxide may be far more potent, as outlined in the movie, they do not exist in sufficient quantities to have a correlation with the rapid speeding up of the earth’s atmosphere.
-Further, Andersons claim that it takes 2500 galleons of water to produce one pound of beef does seem slightly preposterous when the numbers are tallied up.
+Further, Anderson’s claim that it takes 2500 gallons of water to produce one pound of beef does seem slightly preposterous when the numbers are tallied up.
 It is not explained in the documentary, merely stated as fact.
 And with regard to the manure levels, as long as an appropriate amount of cattle are kept on an appropriate amount of land there will be no problem.
 The concentrated animal feeding operations are the problem, not the manure itself, cited as an issue contributing to global warming.
 This is a system problem, not the fault of the eating of beef.
 As One online Californian rancher stated: